ChristofferNissen/CoffeeGrinderIOT/server/mqtt_image/mqtt_interceptor_image.md

-# Build mysql docker image
+# Build mqtt interceptor docker image

-In folder mysql_image
+In folder mqtt_image

 Build the image by